Buhloone Mindstate

 Buhloone Mindstate is the third studio album by American hip hop group De La Soul.
-It was released on September 21, 1993, through Tommy Boy Records, and was the group's last record to be produced with Prince Paul until 2025's Cabin in the Sky.
+It was released on September 21, 1993, through Tommy Boy Records, and was the group's last record to be produced with Prince Paul.

 Title

 Buhloone is a phonetic spelling of the English noun "balloon".
 Posdnuos described the title as meaning "we're popular but not trying to make pop music."
 This theme is laid out in the intro track, which starts with the sound of a balloon being inflated; then the hookline "it might blow up, but it won't go pop" is repeated over and over, until the sound of a balloon popping replaces the final word "pop".

 Songs and guests

-De La Soul continued its early- to mid-1990s experimentations with jazz by featuring jazz veterans Maceo Parker, Fred Wesley, and Pee Wee Ellis, on "Patti Dooke" and "I Am I Be".
-The song "Patti Dooke" deals with what the group sees as the mainstream's efforts to control the direction of black music.
+De La Soul continued its early- to mid-1990s experimentations with jazz by featuring jazz veterans Maceo Parker, Fred Wesley, and Pee Wee Ellis, on the songs "Patti Dooke" and "I Am I Be".
+"Patti Dooke" deals with what the group sees as the mainstream's efforts to control the direction of black music.
 Posdnuos raps: